Moolt/LevelGenerator/README.md

 You can find the plug-in on my Github: https://github.com/Moolt/LevelGenerator/tree/master/ Or the whole project as zip file: https://github.com/Moolt/LevelGenerator/archive/master.zip

 I hope anyone has any uses for my plug-in.
 Besides from creating whole games with it, it can also be very handy for prototyping FPS games.
-Use it to your hearts desire, you may also use it in commercial projects ~~if you give me credits.~~ Actually it's fine if you don't credit me.
+Use it to your hearts desire, you may also use it in commercial projects ~~if you give me credits.~~ ~~Actually it's fine if you don't credit me.~~ __The project is now under the MIT license.__